Without my permission, I suddenly turned into a spurned lover.

 In a life or death situation, say a car careening towards these same hurt, vengeance-seeking types, it’s likely I’d jump to push them out of the way at risk of getting myself run over.
 It’s instinct, courage by trick of DNA.
 As such, I have the courage to subject myself to potential backlash when telling you that blind loyalty is not loyalty — it’s foolish and undermines the work of humanity in the realm of justice and parity.

-This recent over-saturation of supposedly narcissistic men feels the same to me as women being mysteriously “crazy” according to their exes.
+This recent over-saturation of supposedly narcissistic men feels the same to me as so many women mysteriously being “crazy,” according to their exes.
 People tend to make their ex-lover the “bad guy.”
 Rather than salve for a broken heart, it’s the take-no-responsibilty route of coping with a failed relationship.
 Having been turned into the — blocked! — bad guy by my aforementioned ex, I speak from experience.
-In that relationship, an arguably smaller portion of actual bad-guyness had been doled out to me than to the truth-averse rage “monster” who hit me in the face with a crutch.
+In that relationship, an arguably smaller portion of actual “bad-guy” characteristics were displayed by me than the truth-averse rage “monster” who hit me in the face with a crutch.
 And whom, let it be known, I still don’t consider a bad guy.
 Troubled, damaged, misguided, infuriating blocker — yes.